max-over/SC_Beer_Game_Python/README.md

 remi==2022.7.27
 xlwt==1.3.0
 ```
 Passphrase for connection is set to "1".
 Default port for a server is "5555".
+Game statistics is written in Excel files

 The game can be tested/run on localserver in browser.
 For in class playing I used VPS server in cheapest configuration: 1x2.2 GHz, 0.5Gb RAM, HDD, Debian 10 or Ubuntu 20.04 (any other linux server can be used too)